Malcolm Atkin Military Research

 © Copyright Malcolm Atkin 2015.
 Contents not to be copied or otherwise reproduced without permission.

 Invented by Stanley Lewer in 1939 for short-range communication for barrage balloon control and between artillery and searchlight units.
 It used the same VHF frequencies as the later TRD set and had a range of 15 miles.

 The set was extremely noisy - enough to cause problems with low flying aircraft!
 Nonetheless, by 1944 (although out-of-date even at the time of issue) the WS17 comprised 40% of the wireless sets used by the Special Duties Branch of the Auxiliary Units.

 photo © Susanne Atkin

 Developed by John Hills for the Special Duties Section of the Auxiliary Units in late 1940.
 It was based on earlier research by Lewis and Milner of Cambridge University for the War Office, Edward Schröter for SIS Section D and Stanley Lewer (inventor of the WS17 set), with the first attempt being the unsuccessful 'Savage' set.
 The TRD was a modification by a group of Signals technicians to improve reliability and to allow easier maintenance.
-It was short range VHF set that used voice transmission.
-Its normall range was 30 - 60 miles.
-It was not the super-secret set of legend.
-Although its signal could only be deciphered by another TRD set, the signal was not in itself undetectable.
-Early versions caused interference with tank wireless sets!
-The TRD relied for security on its use of rarely-used VHF frequencies and a very directional aerial.
+It was short range VHF set (with a normal range of 30 - 60 miles) that used voice transmission.
+It was not the super-secret set of legend and although its signal could only be deciphered by another TRD set, the signal was not in itself undetectable - early versions caused interference with tank wireless sets!
+Instead, the TRD relied for security on its use of rarely-used VHF frequencies and a very directional aerial.
 The latter meant it was unsuited to clandestine warfare as it meant that both the IN and OUT station had to be in fixed locations.